coder/docs/admin/environment-management/index.md

 - You can also modify the [Environment Shutdown Behavior](shutdown.md) on a per-organization basis to optimize resource usage.

-- You can [disable SSH access](ssh-access.md) for your end-users by editing the YAML file in helm (by default, Coder enables SSH access to environments).
+- You can [disable SSH access](ssh-access.md) for users by editing the Helm values file (Coder enables SSH access to environments by default).

 <children></children>